No description

 The project separates installation from runtime behavior:

-• runtime shell behavior lives in zshrc plus the .zshrc.d modules
+• runtime shell behavior lives in downloads/zshrc plus the .zshrc.d modules

-• distro-specific runtime behavior is injected by copying one of the 04-pkg-*.zrc files into ~/.zshrc.d
+• distro-specific runtime behavior is injected by copying one of the 04-pkg-*.zrc files from downloads/ into ~/.zshrc.d

 This means the runtime shell config stays mostly uniform while package-manager commands vary by selected distro.